RedPillAnalytics/checkmate-examples-archive/obi/README.md

 ```

-And to ensure that our Gradle CLI is functioning inside the Docker container, let's run a basic Checkmate for OBI build.
-The first time a command is executed, Gradle will pull down any library dependencies used by Checkmate for OBI from the central Maven repository called [Bintray jCenter](https://bintray.com/bintray/jcenter), including the Gradle distribution itself, so we should see of this happening:
+And to ensure that our Gradle CLI is functioning inside the Docker container, let's run a basic Checkmate build.
+The first time a command is executed, Gradle will pull down any library dependencies used by Checkmate from the central Maven repository called [Bintray jCenter](https://bintray.com/bintray/jcenter), including the Gradle distribution itself, so we should see of this happening:

 ```bash
 ./gradlew obi:build